micmejia/bible-dump/NKJV/Jeremiah/Jer 42.md

 So they said to Jeremiah, "Let the Lord be a true and faithful witness between us, if we do not do according to everything which the Lord your God sends us by you.

 ###### 6
-Whether _it is_ [^a]pleasing or [^b]displeasing, we will obey the voice of the Lord our God to whom we send you, that it may be well with us when we obey the voice of the Lord our God."
+Whether _it is_ pleasing or displeasing, we will obey the voice of the Lord our God to whom we send you, that it may be well with us when we obey the voice of the Lord our God."

 ###### 7
 And it happened after ten days that the word of the Lord came to Jeremiah.